Looking for a great gaming keyboard? Here is our list of all the best keyboards available for gaming in 2018. Tested by our dedicated gaming team.

 For these sacrifices, there are a lot of benefits too.
 The price is very reasonable, responsiveness-wise the keyboard wasn’t spectacular but did the job.

 The quality is rock solid and will last for as long as you will have it.
-Which is just the thing, we feel that while this is a great gaming keyboard, it is a little boring.
-Very standard in most ways and besides the G macro keys there is not much special going on.
+Which is just the thing, we feel that while this is a great gaming keyboard, it is a little bland.
+Very standard in most ways and besides the G macro keys there is not much unique going on.

-Will you regret buying the G105? no. Will you be excited about it? probably not.
-The keyboard is very solid and performs great, but it has no real X factor.
-This makes it a clever pick, but probably not one that will improve your love for gaming.
+Will you regret buying the G105?
+No. Will you be excited about it?
+Probably not.
+The keyboard is excellent and performs great, but it has no real X factor.
+This makes it a smart pick, but probably not one that will improve your love for gaming.

 Expand for Full Review